dragonfly-science/dragonfab/README.md

 dragonfab provides:

 * `deb.build` - Builds a .deb file from the current project, ready to be installed.
+This expects a `debian/` subdirectory to be present with packaging details.
 * `deb.deploy` - Deploy the most recently created deb, using the debconf.dat
   of the current environment.